 - Report incidents, unsafe conditions, or equipment malfunction to proper personnel

 - Keep equipment clean, safe and in working order.
+This includes cleaning the windshield after every transfer.

 - Take call as assigned and respond within 30 minutes.
+This includes weekends and holidays on a rotating basis.

 - Obtain/Maintain CPR certification and complete all continuing education deemed necessary by the Ambulance Coordinator.